 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Lutz Mountain Heritage Museum is among Moncton's most esteemed landmarks.
-Originally constructed in 1883 as the historic Lutz Mountain Meeting House, it has been transformed into the Lutz Mountain Heritage Museum.
-Visitors are treated to captivating displays featuring garments, quilts, household tools, implements, and even a meticulously recreated schoolroom, offering a glimpse into a cherished era of the past.
-The Heritage Museum is a treasure trove of historical records, including marriage, cemetery, and census documents from 1770 to 1901, along with a collection of local narratives and newspaper clippings.
-Beyond its historical significance, the Lutz Mountain Heritage Museum is a versatile venue for community events and private functions.
-Furthermore, the Museum offers enticing benefits, such as membership discounts on facility rentals and complimentary access to the Museum & Genealogy Library, making it an engaging and enriching destination for all.
+Here's The Rundown: Lutz Mountain Heritage Museum is one of the finest landmarks in Moncton, NB.
+The Museum was built in 1883, and today’s historic Lutz Mountain Meeting House now houses the Lutz Mountain Heritage Museum.
+Visitors can enjoy displays of garments, quilts, household implements, tools, and even a school room, as well as proud memories of a bygone era.
+This Heritage Museum has marriage, cemetery, census records from 1770 to 1901, local stories and newspaper clippings.
+In addition, Lutz Mountain Heritage Museum is also a venue for community events and private functions.
+The Museum also offers membership discounts on facility rentals, free access to the Museum & Genealogy Library and more.

 Specialty: